StandWithUs High School Interns are required to fulfil the following:

 A: On average, you should probably set aside two hours a week for the internship.
 There may be a week where you are planning on running a program and you will need to designate more time to prepare for the program (with your StandWithUs coordinator’s help), and there may be a week where you have very little going on and you will spend less time.

 Q: Can I balance this internship with a demanding course load at school?

-A: This is entirely up to you and how well you can manage your time.
+A: This is entirely up to you and how well you can manage your time, but we will help you develop this skill set if this is an area you want to grow in.
 If you are incredibly committed to the internship and getting everything out of it that you possibly can, you will have to put in some time (see above question).
-That being said, you are a student FIRST and an Israel advocate SECOND.
-You must make sure that you remain a good student and keep your grades up.
-Should your grades begin to slip due to the internship, it will result in a meeting with you and your parents to discuss if the internship is really a good idea.

 Q: Are the conferences kosher/shomer Shabbat-friendly?